Title: Mixture Model based Label Association Techniques for Web Accessibility

 transactions even when these elements do not have textual

 captions e.g., image buttons without alternative text.
-The authors provide
+The authors provide a quantitative evaluation of their techniques, as well as

 a user study with two blind subjects who used an aural web